 Financial institutions are required to consult the list of designated entities and the Trinidad and Tobago Consolidated List of Court Orders and report to the FIU every three (3) months whether or not they are in possession of terrorist property (Section 33 (3) of the ATA).
 To ensure this obligation is fulfilled adequately, financial institutions are guided as follows:

 - After confirmation you ARE NOT in possession of terrorist property (that is, none of the financial institution’s customers appear on the ISIL Da’esh & Al-Qaida Sanctions List UN2253 [formerly UN1267] or Trinidad and Tobago Consolidated List of Court Orders) a Quarterly Terrorist Property Report 1 (QTR1 form) must be submitted

 - After confirmation you ARE in possession of terrorist property (that is, none of the financial institution’s customers appear on the ISIL Da’esh & Al-Qaida Sanctions List UN2253 [formerly UN1267] or Trinidad and Tobago Consolidated List of Court Orders) a Quarterly Terrorist Property Report 2 (QTR2 form) must be submitted.

 Financial institutions should note further that once a Terrorist Funds Report was previously submitted to the FIU, they will now be required to submit the QTR2 quarterly once they are still in possession of the terrorist property.

-For guidance on how to complete and submit the QTR forms, please consult the FIU’s Guidance to Financial Institutions for Quarterly Reporting of Terrorist Property.
+For information on how to complete and submit the QTR forms, please consult the FIU’s Notice to Financial Institutions on Reporting of Quarterly Terrorist Property Reports.